bitExpert/disco/docs/advanced/structure-config.md

-# Structure the configuration
+# Structure the Configuration

 You basically have two ways to structure your configuration classes, you can either extend parent classes or use traits to mix and match your configuration.

-## Extending configuration
+## Extending Configuration

-One way to "customize" your configuration code is to simply subclassing a parent configuration class and then overwrite the bean configuration method that you want to change.
+One way to "customize" your configuration code is to simply sub-classing a parent configuration class and then overwrite the bean configuration method that you want to change.